Panchmel dal is prepared with five lentils and is a great accompaniment for Indian flatbreads.

 - Few drops Lime Juice as required

-Wash dals and cook in instant with ½ - ¾ cup water and ½ tsp of oil.
+- Wash dals and cook in instant with ½ - ¾ cup water and ½ teaspoon of oil.

-Turn off the flame, pour tempering on boil dal, mix and cover the dal.
+- Immediately pour tempering in boil dal, mix and cover the dal.

 - This recipe uses equal parts of chana dal, toor dal, moong dal and, ½ part each of whole moong and urad dal.